Pyomo/pyomo/examples/pyomo/diet/README.txt

 Notes: The diet.sql file is a copy of diet.dat suitable for importing data
        into a MySQL server.
-It will create the relevant tables; you must provide access for the account 'coopr'@'localhost' (with password 'cooprpass') to the 'diet' database.
+It will create the relevant tables; you must provide access for the account 'pyomo'@'localhost' (with password 'pyomopass') to the 'diet' database.
 In addition, your MySQL account must have the ability to create tables in the 'diet' database, and to insert values into those tables.